Rumor: Don't Answer Cell Phone While It's Charging!

-Netlore Archive: Forwarded email alert claims a young man was killed (electrocuted) when he answered a cell phone that was plugged in to charge the battery.
+Netlore Archive: Viral alert claims people have been killed (electrocuted) when they answered a cell phone that was plugged in to recharge the battery.

 Description: Viral rumor

 Status: Partly true / Overblown (see details below)

 Email contributed by Lori M., Sep.
 14, 2005:

 Subject: Cell phone charging